decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $signatureFixtures.bls12-381-sha-256.signature004.header }}
 ```

-And the messages defined in (#messages) (**Note** the ordering of the messages MUST be preserved), after they are mapped to the scalars in (#map-messages-to-scalars-1), along with the SK value as defined in (#key-pair) as inputs into the Sign operations, yields the following output signature
+And the messages defined in (#messages) (**Note** the ordering of the messages MUST be preserved), along with the SK value as defined in (#key-pair) as inputs into the Sign operations, yields the following output signature

 ```
 {{ $signatureFixtures.bls12-381-sha-256.signature004.signature }}